zmmansell/SampleTestingFramework/README.md

 - Java
 - Chrome driver.
 Download from https://chromedriver.chromium.org/downloads.
 Save chromedriver.exe in c:\webdrivers\ or change this path which is hard coded in https://github.com/AngelaCearnau/SampleTestFramework/blob/main/src/main/java/com/one/framework/WebDriverFactory.java

-Run 'mvn clean install' to build the project
+Run 'mvn clean install -DskipTests' to build the project

 ## Run tests
 In target folder run: